XiaoKaite/Self-Supervised-Image-Representation-Learning-with-SimCLR/README.md

 - Larger models do not necessarily produce better representations
 - Model capacity must match dataset scale and training conditions
-- Data augment is vital for output accuracy.
+- Data augment is more vital to output accuracy than model size

 **3️⃣ Representation Quality Analysis**